SoInZane/liri-node-app/README.md

    * Plot of the movie
    * Actors in the movie

- Note: If no movie is specified in the command the results return the movie "Mr. Nobody"
+ Note: If no movie is specified in the command the results return the movie "Mr. Nobody".

  **$ node liri.js spotify-this-song *"song name here"***
  * This will search the Spotify API for a song you specify and render the following information about the artist: